 These questions are based on the experiences of other institutions that have conducted their own policy reviews.
 The first set of questions is designed to help you frame your AP policy in the context of your overall institutional goals.
 The second set provides practical guidance for reviewing your policy.

 - What factors are of priority importance to your institution in terms of higher education goals — recruitment, retention, facilitation transfer, improving completion rates?
 How could your AP credit/advanced placement policy support these goals?
 Read more about AP and enrollment.

 - Are you using AP Exam information to recruit students to specific majors, departments or colleges — particularly those that might be undersubscribed or looking to diversify?

 - Does your institution recognize AP achievement beyond offering credit and placement?
-(For example, engaging AP students as peer-to-peer tutors, offering them leadership opportunities or providing scholarships to students earning qualifying AP Exam scores.)
+(For example, consideration for Honors programs, engaging AP students as peer-to-peer tutors, offering them leadership opportunities or providing scholarships to students earning qualifying AP Exam scores.)

 - Has your institution conducted any research to correlate your students’ AP Exam scores to their performance in subsequent courses?
 Learn more about conducting an AP research study.

 - Which AP Exams does your institution recognize for credit and/or advanced placement?

 - How much credit is awarded for qualifying scores on each exam?
 Does this vary by exam score?
 Does this vary by a student’s intended major or the program in which the student is enrolled?